How to make mulled gin

-Ahhhh, White Christmas is playing on the radio, I’m back home with my family and the house is full of Christmas aromas.
-But whilst Christmas Eve is traditionally, for us, a day spent in the kitchen, I will take a short break to deliver a little Christmas treat.
+Ahhhh, White Christmas is playing on the radio.
+I’m back home with my family and the house is full of Christmas aromas.
+Christmas Eve is traditionally a day spent in the kitchen in my family, but I will take a short break to deliver a little Christmas treat.
+L

 Outwardly – so I am reliably informed – gin is not in the least bit festive.
-Whilst I beg to differ, I guess I will grudgingly agree to the ‘outwardly’ part.
-Now, I quite like gin (as regular readers may have noticed), so am prone to thinking it goes with virtually any occasion.
-But it would appear that there are those who unfortunately disagree.
+I quite like gin (as regular readers may have noticed), so am prone to

-So, ‘outwardly’ a bottle of gin might not seems as festive as a mug of mulled wine (although if you got a big enough bottle, I’m sure we could disguise it as a Christmas tree); but if you can make vodka festive (Christmas Pudding flavoured, naturally) and cider can be mulled, then why, I ask you, can gin not join the party too?
+So, ‘outwardly’ a bottle of gin isn’t as festive as a mug of mulled wine (although if you got a big enough bottle, I’m sure we could disguise it as a Christmas tree).
+But if you can make vodka festive (Christmas Pudding flavoured, naturally) and cider can be mulled, then why, I ask you, can gin not join the party too?

 Well it can.
 You just need to mull it.

 I came across my original mulled gin recipe in a dark and distant corner of the internet one December whilst working extremely hard on university essays.
 Unfortunately in a number of knocked over cups of coffee, house moves and hurried tidy ups this magical recipe vanished to the great recipe book in the sky.
 A true tragedy, I think we can all agree.
-Thankfully though, using a combination of recipes found online, then making the proportions up myself, I now have a new recipe for this Christmas tipple and have made a bottle to take home to my family this Christmas.
+Thankfully though, using a combination of recipes found online, then lots of trial and error, I now have a mulled gin recipe.
+This Christmas tipple is a favourite and I’ve made a bottle to take home to my family this Christmas.

 This is an original The Usual Saucepans recipe, concocted from a number of things found online and a little bit of gin loving know-how.
 It makes about 800ml.
 I use Gordon’s as my base gin, but of course you can use whatever you like – but bear in mind that using one that tastes like paint stripper before you use will end up as mulled paint stripper.